bsilvers64/be-the-hero/README.md

 Now you need to create an acount in [MongoDB Atlas](https://cloud.mongodb.com/), create a project named 'BeTheHero', a database named 'bethehero', and then connect to MongoDB through the URI in *./server/src/database/index.js*.

+Change create a file named *.env* based on *.env.example* and insert your values.

 Now you're able to run the server.

 **PRODUCTION:** *`> npm start`*